Special Educational Needs & DisabilityInformation Report 2021-2022

 At Challney High School for Boys we believe in achievement, ambition and progress for all children and we aim to meet the needs of all children through highly effective teaching and learning.

-We work in a flexible way to develop effective partnerships with children and their parents/carers, the SENCO, specialist teaching staff within the school and external professionals, (such as speech and language therapists, occupational therapists and child and adolescent health services (CAMHS) ) to ensure that the school can meet a broad range of special educational needs.
+We work in a flexible way to develop effective partnerships with children and their parents/carers, the SENDCo, specialist teaching staff within the school and external professionals, such as educational psychologists, speech and language therapists, occupational therapists and child and adolescent mental health services (CAMHS) to ensure that the school can meet a broad range of special educational needs.

 How do we support children with special educational needs ?